Finland under Swedish rule

-Finland was an integral part of Sweden from the Middle Ages until 1809.
+Finland was a part of Sweden from the Middle Ages until 1809.
 The starting point of Swedish rule is uncertain and controversial.
 It is traditionally linked to the First Swedish Crusade in the mid-12th century.
 Historical evidence of the establishment of Swedish rule in Finland exists from the middle of the 13th century onwards.

 Swedish rule ended in 1721 in most of so-called Old Finland, the south-eastern part of the Finnish territories, as a result of the Great Northern War.
 Sweden ceded the remainder of Old Finland in 1743, following the Hats' War.
 Swedish rule over the rest of Finland ended on 17 September 1809, when the signing of the Treaty of Hamina ended the Finnish War.
 As a result, the eastern third of Sweden was ceded to the Russian Empire and became established as the autonomous Grand Duchy of Finland.

 Swedish rule in the area of modern-day Finland started as a result of the Northern Crusades.
 The Finnish upper class lost its position and lands to new Swedish and German nobility and to the Catholic Church.
 The Swedish colonisation of some coastal areas of Finland with Christian population was a way to retain power in former pagan areas that had been conquered.
 It has been estimated that there were thousands of colonists.
 Colonisation led to several conflicts between the colonists and local population which have been recorded in the 14th century.
 In colonised coastal areas the Finnish population, remaining as a minority, principally lost its fishing and cultivation rights to the colonists.
 Though the Finnish provinces were an integral part of the Kingdom of Sweden with the same legal rights and duties as the rest of the realm, Finnish-speaking Swedish subjects faced comparative challenges in dealing with the authorities as Swedish was established as the sole official language of government.
 In fact, it remained a widely accepted view in Sweden proper that the Finns were in principle a separate and conquered people and therefore not necessarily entitled to be treated equitably with Swedes.
 Swedish kings visited Finland rarely and in Swedish contemporary texts Finns were often portrayed as primitive and their language inferior.
-Approximately half of the taxes collected in Finland was used in the country, while the other half was transferred to Stockholm.
+According to one estimate, approximately half of the taxes collected in Finland were used in the country, while the other half was transferred to Stockholm.